FmF February and March

 +++

-Join us with your own five-minute freewrite on the prompt, JOURNEY, then visit your link-up neighbor to read their post and leave an encouraging comment:
+Join us with your own five-minute free write on the prompt, JOURNEY, then visit your link-up neighbor to read their post and leave an encouraging comment:

 March 21